 THE BEST BOIL KETTLE HOP FILTER AVAILABLE!

+Extract every last drop of wort, save time, and maximize hop flavour!
 Stop using inefficient bags, tea balls, or hop spiders which limit hop utilization - let your hops roam free!
 The new Hop Stopper 2.0 is the best Boil Kettle hop filter we've ever used!
-Version 2.0 has been completely revamped and updated to maximize hop and hot break filtration while saving time.
+Version 2.0 has been completely revamped and updated to maximize hop and hot break filtration.
 No recirculation required, no settling time required, no whirlpool required.
 Start draining immediately after the boil to better lock in those bright late addition hop flavours.

 Works equally well with intensely hop-heavy IPAs, DIPAs, and NEIPAs with pounds of hops, to delicate light lagers with only an ounce or two.
 Low quantities of hops can actually be harder to filter as the hot break and other fine particulates that settle out can form a thin layer on whatever filter you're using which in turn blocks the flow.
 Not a concern with the Hop Stopper 2.0!